 The 2012 Frederique Constant Moon Timer (ref.
 FC-330B6B6) comes equipped with the same automatic movement as their rectangular-shaped Carree Moonphase Date model but is presented in a sportier, medium-sized body that reminds us about pocket watch-based models from the 1930s and perfectly matches its irresistibly vintage-styled dial layout.
-Curiously, the new timekeeper is more in line with the Heritage (Ref.
-AL-435B4SH6) model range that was recently updated by their sister brand Alpina.
+Curiously, the new timekeeper is more in line with the 2012 Alpina Heritage collection.

-The timekeeper’s face, as you can see on the pictures (I don’t know why did they use HDR effect on these photos, so don’t ask me,) offers highly legible, high-contrast layout with white hands and Arabic numerals looking especially sharp on the matte black, grainy background of the dial.
+The timekeeper’s face, as you can see on the pictures (I don’t know why did they use HDR effect on these photos, so don’t ask me,) offers a highly legible, high-contrast layout with white hands and Arabic numerals looking especially sharp on the matte black, grainy background of the dial.

 If the hour and minute hands were not just a trifle too short, I could even call the design of this dial flawless.

 Since the watch is equipped with their well-known Caliber FC-330 automatic movement (it is based on the Sellita SW200 blank caliber,) the date is indicated not in the usual aperture, but using a red-tipped arrow-shaped hand that points at 31 white Arabic numerals printed on the flange.
 The moon phase indicator is conveniently placed at 6 hours where we usually expect it to be.

 Although the movement is compact, the body measures a whole 43 millimeters in diameter.
 However, the case is slim (or, at least, slim enough for a model powered by a standard self-winding movement) so, overall, the Moon Timer doesn’t look too massive, even on a normal wrist.

-Besides the classic black leather strap that is shown on the photos, there will also be a polished stainless steel bracelet as a second option.
+Besides the classic black leather strap, there will also be a polished stainless steel bracelet as a second option.
 Still, to me, the leather strap looks like the best choice in this particular case.